- What other names is Luffa known by?

 Luffa is taken by mouth for treating and preventing colds.
 It is also used for nasal swelling and sinus problems.
-Some people use it for arthritis pain
+Some people use it for arthritis pain, muscle pain, and chest pain.

 In foods, young luffa fruits are eaten as vegetables.